 The supervisor password protects the system information stored in the ThinkPad Setup program.
-If you have set a supervisor password, no one can change the configuration of the computer without the password.
 It provides the following security features:

 - If only a supervisor password is set, a password prompt is displayed when you try to start the ThinkPad Setup program.
-Unauthorized users cannot access the ThinkPad Setup program without the password. - The system administrator can use the supervisor password to access a computer even if the user of that computer has set a power-on password.
-The supervisor password overrides the power-on password. - If both a supervisor password and a power-on password are set, you can do the following only if you have the supervisor password: - Changing or deleting the power-on password - Changing or deleting the supervisor password - Changing date and time
+Unauthorized users cannot change most of the system configuration options in the ThinkPad Setup program without the password.

+- The system administrator can use the supervisor password to access a computer even if the user of that computer has set a power-on password.
+The supervisor password overrides the power-on password.

+- If both a supervisor password and a power-on password are set, you can do the following only if you have the supervisor password:

+- Changing or deleting the power-on password

+- Changing or deleting the supervisor password

+- Changing date and time

 - Specifying the minimum length for power-on password and hard disk password

+- Changing the setting for the security chip

 - Erasing the fingerprint data

 - Enabling or disabling the following features:

 - Wake on LAN and Flash over LAN

 - Lock UEFI BIOS Settings

 - Password at unattended boot

 - Boot Device List F12 Option

 - Boot Order Lock

 - Flash BIOS Updating by End-Users

 - Internal network device

 - Internal wireless device

 - Internal Bluetooth device

 - Internal Network Option ROM

+- Internal wireless WAN device

 - Security mode

 - Fingerprint reader priority